 Monday – Friday, 7:45 a.m. – 6:15 p.m.

 The Checkout Desk checks out equipment for students, including projectors, screens, digital cameras, notebook computers, camcorders, and microphones.
 They also sell supplies such as DVDs, headphones, and white board markers.

 Lynda is an online learning website with courses on a large variety of topics, including Microsoft Office, Visual Studio, Apple, Adobe, business skills, and much more.
 All McCombs students have access to Lynda, and you can access it anytime and anywhere that has an internet connection.
 It keeps track of where you are, so if you leave in the middle of a course, it can tell you where you were when you return.

-Blackboard is the website professors use to share class documents, announcements, and grades.
+Canvas is the website professors use to share class documents, announcements, and grades.

 Some professors use Adobe Connect, a web conferencing tool, to conduct classes, review sessions, or office hours.
 Learn about Adobe Connect before attending a meeting to ensure a trouble-free usage.
 Learn more about attending an Adobe Connect meeting.

 UT Direct is the student portal for all University of Texas at Austin students.